findingmarbles/Retromat/README_dev_Docker.md

 php backend/bin/console --env=test cache:clear
 php -d memory_limit=1000M backend/vendor/bin/phpunit -c backend
 ```

+Known issues at this point:

+All test are green on Travis-CI.
+BUT:
+These two fail in Docker:
+App\Tests\Repository\ActivityRepositoryTest::testFindAllActivitiesForPhases
+App\Tests\Repository\ActivityRepositoryTest::testFindAllActivitiesForPhasesDe

 # Access App via Browser
 In the Docker App, click "Open in Browser" on the retromat-httpd container or directly go to: